supertommy/ios-resize/README.md

 ### ios-resize
 ios-resize a command line tool used to automatically resize PNG images from retina resolutions to non-retina resolutions.
-Saving out two versions of the same image in PhotoShop is an annoying chore that makes developers less productive so a computer should do it instead!
+Saving out two versions of the same image in PhotoShop is an annoying chore that makes developers less productive so a computer should do it instead! ios-resize can also automatically create all icon files needed for every iOS app from a source file.

 ios-resize will work for PNG files using Apple's naming convention (@2x) as well as the cocos2d framework naming conventions (-hd and -ipadhd). ios-resize defaults to resizing PNG files in a single directory but can be flagged to recursively look through all children directories as well.
 Please refer to the Usage and Installation sections for more information.